 We must reduce the amount of carbon we emit.

-This is not a new idea.
+This is not a new idea for sustainability goals.
 For years researchers have laid out the importance of cutting down the amount of CO2 we release into the atmosphere.
 The excess levels we currently have trap heat and create a warming effect and climate change.

 There is new data, however, that spells out the importance of 2020 as a key moment in our quest to lower our carbon outputs.

 In 2018, the IPCC released a study that determined 2030 would be the point at which climate change would be irreversible.
 The sustained effects of climate instability on the earth will have eliminated too many species and altered too many ecosystems to realistically expect a return to the way things were.

 So why is 2020 so important on that timeline for sustainability goals?